The Saint (Simon Templar): Simon Templar

-His godfathers and his godmothers, at his baptism, had bestowed upon him the name of Simon Templar; but that coincidence of initials was not the only reason for the nickname by which he was far more widely known.
-One day, the story of how he came by that nickname may be told: it is a good story, in its way, though it goes back to the days when the Saint was nineteen, and almost as respectable as he looked.
-But the name had stuck.
-It was inevitable that it should stick, for obviously it had been destined to him from the beginning.

 Templar has aliases, often using the initials S.T. such as "Sebastian Tombs" or "Sugarman Treacle".
-Blessed with boyish humour, he makes humorous and off-putting remarks and leaves a "calling card" at his "crimes," a stick figure of a man with a halo over his head.
+Blessed with boyish humour, he makes humorous remarks and leaves a "calling card" at his "crimes," a stick figure of a man with a halo over his head.
 This is used as the logo of the books, the films, and the three TV series.
+Supposedly, the stick figure was created by Charteris when he was a boy, "...drawing cartoons for his own four-page magazine at 10...."

 He is described as "a buccaneer in the suits of Savile Row, amused, cool, debonair, with hell-for-leather blue eyes and a saintly smile".

-His origin remains a mystery; he is explicitly British, but in early books (e.g. Meet the Tiger) there are references which suggest that he had spent some time in the United States battling Prohibition villains.
+His origin remains a mystery; he is explicitly British, but in early books (e.g., Meet the Tiger) there are references which suggest that he had spent some time in the United States battling Prohibition villains.
 Presumably, his acquaintance with Bronx sidekick Hoppy Uniatz dates from this period.
 In the books, his income is derived from the pockets of the "ungodly" (as he terms those who live by a lesser moral code than his own), whom he is given to "socking on the boko."
 There are references to a "ten percent collection fee" to cover expenses when he extracts large sums from victims, the remainder being returned to the owners, given to charity, shared among Templar's colleagues, or some combination of those possibilities.

 Templar's targets include corrupt politicians, warmongers, and other low life.
 "He claims he's a Robin Hood," says one victim, "but to me he's just a robber and a hood."
 Robin Hood appears to be one inspiration for the character; Templar stories were often promoted as featuring "The Robin Hood of modern crime," and this phrase to describe Templar appears in several stories.
 A term used by Templar to describe his acquisitions is "boodle," a term also applied to the short story collection.